-The Department of Art at the University of Maine offers dynamic, interdisciplinary programs in a challenging and supportive environment for more than 200 majors, 125 minors and numerous non-majors.
-These programs include the B.A. in History of Art, Art Education, Studio Art, as well as the B.F.A. in Studio Art.
+The Department of Art at the University of Maine offers dynamic, interdisciplinary programs in a challenging and supportive environment for more than 120 majors, 150 minors, and numerous non-majors.
+These programs include the B.A. in Art History, Art Education, Studio Art, as well as the B.F.A. in Studio Art.
 The Department balances a need for a strong foundation in the liberal arts and sciences with intensive study of the visual arts.
 Whether conducting research, analyzing, critiquing, or producing work, Department of Art students prepare to become informed and creative contributors to the media-rich 21st century.
 In fall 2006, the Department moved into the newly renovated Lord Hall.
 This 1904 brick building is the new home for expanded facilities for art education, history of art and a gallery.
 It also serves as the home for design and digital art studios.
 The Department often hosts visiting artists and speakers, and is home to the Lord Hall Gallery, a venue for exhibitions by students, faculty, and national and international artists.
 The Department of Art also works closely with the University of Maine Museum of Art in downtown Bangor.
 Such collaborations ensure that the Department’s programming is vital and reflective of contemporary concerns in art, art history and criticism, and the teaching of art.

 Opportunities to Excel